* Murdoch declares war on “enemies”

 By Georgina Prodhan

-LONDON, March 29 (Reuters) - An angry Rupert Murdoch on Thursday declared war against “enemies” who have accused his pay-TV operation of sabotaging its rivals, denouncing them as “toffs and right wingers” stuck in the last century.
+LONDON, March 29 (Reuters) - Rupert Murdoch on Thursday declared war against “enemies” who have accused his pay-TV operation of sabotaging its rivals, denouncing them as “toffs and right wingers” stuck in the last century.

-Separate reports by the British Broadcasting Corporation and the Australian Financial Review newspaper this week said that News Corp’s pay-TV smartcard security unit, NDS, had promoted piracy attacks on rivals, including in the United States.
+Reports by the British Broadcasting Corporation and the Australian Financial Review newspaper this week said that News Corp’s pay-TV smartcard security unit, NDS, had promoted piracy attacks on rivals, including in the United States.

 “Seems every competitor and enemy piling on with lies and libels.
 So bad, easy to hit back hard, which preparing,” News Corp Chief Executive Murdoch, 81, tweeted.